 Yes.
 While they have been fully discussed and explained by the AEP Ohio witnesses -testimony with which I am in accord and which I do not intend to repeat -- I will focus on several of those benefits for which my specific background can further illuminate their significance.
-And let me start with one potential benefit that carries unique importance for me owing to my time as a utility regulator.
+Let me start with one potential benefit that carries unique importance for me owing to my time as a utility regulator.
 Back during my commission tenure, my mindset was that I never wanted to order a regulatory action that would rob the Michigan PSC of control if that policy judgment later proved to be faulty.
-I see such a potential concern here if the proposed PPA and PPA Rider were to be rejected.
+I see such a potential concern here if inclusion of the proposed PPAs in the PPA Rider were to be rejected.
 The evidence put forward by the Company makes clear that, on a going forward basis, it will be virtually impossible for many of its existing generation plants to compete with the extremely low capacity and energy prices in the PJM western market.
 The Company indicates that, if its proposal here were to be rejected, many of the plants at issue could end up being retired early or sold to a third party.
 Added to that is AEP Ohio's worry that there will not exist an easy path ahead for generation construction, whether by itself or by third-party merchant plant developers.
-In my prior leadership role at Fitch, close interaction with utility managements and investors made clear that they could not justify long-term investment decisions based upon short-term price signals.
-Thus, if several of AEP Ohio's generation plants end up being retired, PJM's three-year planning horizon is likely insufficient to attract new generation investment to the state for the foreseeable future.
-The result: customers in Ohio would become totally at the mercy of the capacity and energy markets, and as industry observers have seen, the market can be an unforgiving punisher, whether due to fuel source anomalies, weather abnormalities, catastrophic events, or even market manipulation.

-Q. CAN YOU FURTHER EXPLAIN THOSE POTENTIAL IMPACTS ON MARKET
+Either of these results would have a negative effect vis-a-vis the Commission's concerns about future reliability and supply diversity as explicitly expressed in its February Order.
+Far better would be a portfolio of supply choices, using various types of fuel, spanning the spectrum from long-term in-ground cost-based generation commitments all the way to market-based alternatives that can at times provide more attractively priced options, but come bearing price, fuel, and supply volatility that cannot always be remedied through regulatory channels.
+For example, in my prior leadership role at Fitch, close interaction with utility managements and investors made clear that they could not justify long-term investment decisions based upon short-term price signals.
+Thus, if several of AEP Ohio's generation plants end up being retired, PJM's three-year planning horizon is likely insufficient to easily attract new generation investment to the state for the foreseeable future.
+The result: customers in Ohio could become totally at the mercy of the capacity and energy markets, and as industry observers have seen, the market can be an unforgiving punisher, whether due to fuel source anomalies, weather abnormalities, catastrophic events, or even market manipulation.
+While no one can predict the future aberrational events that could impact the utility sector (other than the certainty that there will be some such events), the maintenance of multiple avenues of response for utilities and their regulators clearly can play a role in limiting any negative reliability or financial effects on customers and investors.

-PRICES?
+Q. CAN YOU FURTHER EXPLAIN THOSE POTENTIAL NEGATIVE IMPACTS ON MARKET PRICES?